Manifestation of antiquark nuggets in collisions with the Earth

 The gravitational field of the Sun is relatively strong, so that the antiQN speed near the Sun's surface becomes $v_0\simeq 650$\,km/s if it was 250 km/s at large distance from the Sun.
-Nevertheless, because of the large Sun's size and its high mean density, all antiQNs with $A<10^{36}$ are likely to stop and fully decay inside the Sun.
-AntiQNs with $A>10^{37}$ can pass through the Sun loosing less than 1\% of their mass and escape from gravitational capturing.
-In this work, however, we focus on antiQNs with $A<10^{33}$.
-All these particles fully annihilate upon collision with the Sun.
+We solve Eqs.~(\ref{A1}) and (\ref{A2}) numerically using the Sun density model from the NASA web site \cite{NASA},

+with $\rho_0 = 155$\,g/cm$^3$ the matter density in the Sun's core.
+We consider antiQNs with the initial velocity $v_0$ near the Sun's surface and impact parameter\footnote{Note that here $b$ is the impact parameter in the vicinity of the Sun which is smaller than the traditionally used impact parameter at large distance from gravitating body.} $b$ ranging from 0 to $R_\odot$.
+With these initial parameters, we find the following results: antiQNs with mass number $A\leq 10^{30}$ stop and completely annihilate inside the Sun for any impact parameter $b$, $0\leq b< 0.95R_\odot$.

+AntiQNs with mass number $10^{31}\leq A \leq 10^{37}$ may traverse the Sun losing a fraction of their mass and exit the Sun with speed $v_\mathrm{exit}$.
+However, if $v_\mathrm{exit}<v_\mathrm{esc}=617$\,km/s, these DM particles are captured by the gravitational field of the Sun, and they fully annihilate upon subsequent passes through the Sun.
+A typical trajectory of such an antiQN is shown in Fig.~\ref{fig:Trajectory}.
+If $v_\mathrm{exit}>v_\mathrm{esc}$, antiQN escapes from the Solar system losing just a small fraction of its mass.